unclecaptain5426/legacy-windows-chrome-compat/readme.md

  Chrome 33-50 on Windows 2000 without Extended Kernel is not impossible but it can be unstable.

-And Chrome 33.0.1707.0 Dev / 32.0.1700.107 Stable - also the last unofficial version for Windows Whistler Late Beta 1 Build 2410 - Windows Whistler Pre-RC 1 Build 2469 (also Windows XP RC 1 Build 2474 & 2475 for some computers and virutalizers) by using:
+And Chromium 33.0.1709.0 (r234775) / Chrome 33.0.1707.0 Dev / 32.0.1700.107 Stable - also the last unofficial version for Windows Whistler Late Beta 1 Build 2410 - Windows Whistler Pre-RC 1 Build 2469 (also Windows XP RC 1 Build 2474 & 2475 for some computers and virutalizers) by using:

  kernelxp.dll by blackwingcat (with API swaps to the wrapper)